 This miraculous world provides man with endless resources which he puts to good use whenever he learns how to tap them.
 Massive supplies of whatever he needs in life are constantly being accumulated, and man himself has to do very little in order to avail of them.
 Take, for instance, the food that he eats.
 He has but to stretch out his hand for the huge quantities of valuable nourishment which, as part of the order of the cosmos, has been made available to him.
 Once he has it in his possession, all he has to move are his hands and his jaws so that the food should reach his stomach.
-Then without any further effort on his part, the food is absorbed by the body and is turned into flesh, blood, the same atoms, but the nature and properties of each separate bones, nails, hair and other parts of the human body.
+Then without any further effort on his part, the food is absorbed by the body and is turned into flesh, blood, bones, nails, hair and other parts of the human body.
 Where food keeps the human body going, petroleum, another great earthly phenomenon, keeps his activities going.
 All man has to do is to extract it from the ground, refine it, put it into his machines and, astonishingly, this liquid fuel keeps the entire mechanism of his civilization running smoothly.
 Countless resources of this type have been created in this world, and there is enough of everything to meet man's needs.
 Man's part in bringing these things into being, or in changing them into some useful form, is a relatively small one.
-Therefore, with the minimum of effort, he has his clothes, houses, furniture, machines, vehicles and all the other components and accessories of his civilization.
+Therefore, with the minimum of effort, he has his clothes, houses, furniture, machines, vehicles and all the other components and On all sides of us, a whole world of miraculous diversity and proportions stretches out before our eyes.
+Yet if all of the human beings in this world were to come together, they would not be able to create even one tiny grain of sand.

+accessories of his civilization.
 Are such occurrences not sufficient to prove that there is indeed a Maker and a Master of this world?